hugocf/ferreira.cc/content/thoughts/receiving-feedback/index.md

 * [The feedback sandwich](https://en.wikipedia.org/wiki/Praise_sandwich)
 * and many others, I’m sure…

 It makes sense that it is so.
-It’s a natural psychological reaction to become defensive when people criticise us.
+It’s a natural psychological reaction for people to become defensive when they are criticised.

 ---